mstricker13/project/README.md

 torchImpl: A better LSTM for Seq2Seq machine translation but uses torch

-kerasImpl: A Goal be a keras implementation of torchImpl
+kerasImpl: Should be a keras implementation of torchImpl

 ## To do: